Skialogia/AddressBook/README.md

 ## How to launch application

+### With Eclipse

+To launch the application using Eclipse, open Eclipse in previously cloned folder.
+In the File tab, select 'Open project from File System'.
+Next to 'import source' field, select 'Directory' and choose 'AddressBook' folder at root of git folder.
+Select Finish.
+For running the projet, press CTRL + F11.
+Select 'Java Application'.
+Choose 'Main - application'.

+### Without Eclipse

 To launch the application without using Eclipse, a JAR file is provided.
 The jar is located in the "AddressBook" folder.

 To launch the jar, use this command in command line: